 January should be dubbed Appetizer Month.
 There’s New Year’s, then college football bowl games, the NFL playoffs, and the Golden Globes.
-The Virtual Potluck gang thinks all are great occasions to whip out some fabulous munchies.
 And what better appetizer is there than guacamole?
 Maybe mango guacamole?

 One of my favorite basic guacamole recipes is Alton Brown’s.
 I also like to experiment with other variations – I’ve made guacamole with cream cheese, guacamole with feta cheese and now I’ve tried guacamole with mango.

 This recipe is spicy, smoky, sweet and creamy.
 I made a batch for the Grillmaster and myself and, when I went back the next day to use some in a quesadilla, it was gone.

 “Where did you put the leftover guacamole?”
 I asked.

 “You mean the stuff with the mangos?” the Grillmaster replied.
 “I used it on a sandwich.”

 It must have been a sandwich of Dagwood proportions.

 I hope you enjoy this guacamole as much as the Grillmaster did.

 - 1 whole jalapeño pepper

 - 2 avocados halved, pitted, peeled and mashed